This is Part 1 of a 2 Part Series on Using Drones for Survival Security Monitoring

 5. Staying in Stealth Mode with Your Drone Surveillance

 You may feel like using a drone is already operating in stealth mode.
 However, drones can be very loud and spotted quickly overhead.
-You must avoid detection regarding having the drone notice in the first place and what happens afterward.
+You must avoid detection regarding having the drone noticed in the first place and what happens afterward.

 You want to ensure the undercover operations of your drone so that it doesn’t get damaged, such as having someone shoot it down.
 But you also want to protect yourself as the pilot from being discovered nearby.